AIFEG/BenchLMM/README.md

 - **evaluate/**:

   - All the Python code used for evaluating the model's output.
-This evaluation is done by using GPT to compare the model output answers with ground truth answers.
+This evaluation is done by using ChatGPT to compare the model output answers with ground truth answers.

 - **jsonl/**: